backdrop-contrib/user_import/README.txt

 ********************************************************************
 ACKNOWLEDGEMENT

-- Initial reference point for this module was a script by David McIntosh (neofactor.com).
+- I looked at a script by David McIntosh (neofactor.com) before coding this module.
 - Documentation help Steve (spatz4000)
 - patch by mfredrickson
 - patch by idealso